pablo-meier/Pablog/frog-sources/About-Site.md

 and this posts [explains how to do it in this stack here][35].
 If you're feeling so empowered, check your site [Mozilla Observatory][36].

+Comments were something of A Decision, I ended up using [Discourse][] with [embedded topics][].
+The main other contender was [Talk][], as part of [The Coral Project][].
+If you're looking for a solution, you can also look at [Staticman][].

+The Discourse instance is hosted on Digital Ocean, because the prices for the compute looked comparable and their interface is just a whole lot nicer.

+### Styles

+The backbone of this aesthetic comes from [Best Motherfucking Website][43], part of a family of sites I mentioned [here.][44]

+That said, I do add images to most posts, and I'm adding styles/nav back.
+I am committed to keeping this site pretty simple.

+### Perf

+If you run a site, there's a good chance you can find something you didn't know by running it through [Google's PageSpeed Insights][12] and [Google's Mobile-Friendly Test][13].
+There's also [Lighthouse][45].

+One of my favorite people in the space of site performance is [Ilya Grigorik][25], so I highly recommend checking out his stuff.

+This, as the previous section, is _massive_ overengineering for this pathetic little site, but then you may just smile a bit wider when you look in the mirror in the morning 😄

+### Accessibility

+I'm pretty new to this, but it's a good idea to run your sites through something like [a11y][26], [AChecker][27], or [WAVE][28]. [a11y Project][29] has some great resources as well.

+---

+## Historical

+More Pablo used to be More Paul, and it's had a lot of different iterations.
+None of this applies anymore, but is worth storytelling value, and/or if you have questions for your own sites.

+### Content

+My first blog was [this LiveJournal][46] I started freshman year of college.
+I can't remember the login details, and don't have access to the email addresses that they pointed to.
+It's a shame, there were a few "followers-only" posts (and a few private ones) so some of it is Just Lost.

+In college while learning computers, WordPress was taking off, so I hosted the original "More Paul" as a WordPress install on a host I can't remember.
+Internet Archive [caught a few of the pages][47], though I can't say I miss them much.

+I lost that account on the host after my credit card expired and all their warnings were Spam collected.
+The experience of the last two blogs might be why, in part, I really appreciate static sites (and how easy it is to `git commit && git push` them to the cloud).

+## Hosting

+After the above and I switched to static sites, I put my files into a [Linode][48].
+This worked a bit S3 (push the diff) except it was more like an EC2 instance with raw nginx.
+It was probably the simplest stack I've run.

+Two years ago, as containers were blowing up, I thought I'd learn them with this site.
+The most ridiculous thing I ever did was host this on Google Cloud (my old team!) using Kubernetes.
+I can't say I came out of that _particularly_ proficient with these technologies, but it was a fun experience.

+If you're not doing your DNS through Amazon, it's pretty nice to use [CloudFlare][11], especially for easy SSL.
+There [might be drawbacks to this][24], however.

 ## Styles

-I read the [CSS book by the authors][16] way back in 2006, when blue beanies were a thing and web standards was still something of a fight (such was my perception, anyways).
-Which is to say, I knew what CSS _looked_ like and `float` was probably the most advanced thing that I remembered (that, and that to center something dynamically, was `margin: 10px auto;`).
+I read the [CSS book by the authors][16] way back in 2006, when blue beanies were a thing and "web standards" was still something of a fight (such was my perception, anyways, it might have just been great branding by Zeldman and Meyer and co.).
+Which is to say, I knew what CSS _looked_ like and `float` was probably the most advanced property I remembered (that, and that to center something dynamically, was `margin: 10px auto;`).

-So when I was rebuilding this, I was looking at other sources and more or less losing my mind.
+So when I was rebuilding the site, I was looking at other sources and more or less losing my mind.
 Has science gone too far?
 What is this [text-rendering][17] property? [vh][18] as a length descriptor?!?

-I can't say I've really learned this deeply.
+It was all very humbling.
 I did some more traditional styling, archived [here][39] and [here][38].
 I got those by applying this basic process:

 * Look at the default Ghost template, Casper.
 Good demonstration/style-test [here][20].
 They kindly annotated/explained [its CSS file][21].